1delta-DAO/docs/api/margin/leverage.md

 // falash loan source Morpho
 address MORPHO_BLUE = address(0xbbb...);
 ```

+---

-## Pull funds
+## Pull Funds

-We define the operation to pull the ETH from the user and convert it to WETH.
+First, we define the operation to pull ETH from the user and convert it into WETH.
+Here, we use an efficient version of wrapping to avoid unnecessary intermediate steps.

 ```Solidity
 bytes memory transferIn = abi.encodePacked(
     uint8(ComposerCommands.TRANSFERS),
     uint8(TransferIds.TRANSFER_FROM),